How to Become a Fitness Instructor in 5 Steps

 Career Information At a Glance

 Fitness instructors guide, teach, and encourage groups and individuals during exercise routines and activities.
-They show clients how to execute exercises and monitor their progress.
-They also provide information about lifestyle, weight management, and food and beverage choices.
-The following table provides information about education, skills, and certification for fitness instructors as well as salary information for aerobics instructors and fitness trainers, which are related occupations.
+They show clients how to execute exercises and monitor their progress and provide information about lifestyle, weight management, and food and beverage choices.
+The following table provides some basic information on this career.

 |Education Field of Study||Exercise science, kinesiology, physical education|